garrandall/popular-music-data/tracks/my-way-usher.md

 I do
 Any and everything you want to
-Make your girl say, "Oooh, oooh
+Make your girl say, "Oh, oh
 Why is he so fly-I-I?"
 She beeps me
 Ever since she wanna get freaky